mjhea0/thinkful-angular/readme.md

 <input type="number" ng-model="initalAmt" class="form-control" placeholder="{{initalAmt}}">
 ```

 Remember how [models](http://docs.angularjs.org/api/ng/directive/ngModel) work?
-Here we are binding a model called `InitialAmt` the input form.
+Here we are binding a model called `InitialAmt` to the input form.
 This is a perfect example of two-way binding:

-1. If we update the model, we update the view with `placeholder="{{initalAmt}}"`
+1. If we update the model, we update the view with `placeholder="{{initalAmt}}"`.
-2. We can also update the view (by entering a new value in the input box), so that it updates the model, making our app dynamic
+2. We can also update the view (by entering a new value in the input box), so that it updates the model, making our app dynamic.

+It's circular: edit the model, and it updates the view; edit the view and it updates the model!

 Test it out!